 Research Project Descriptions:

-The most recent round of projects was selected through a competitive peer-review process in November 2013.
+The most recent round of projects was selected through a competitive peer-review process in July 2014.
+Eight projects, totaling $800,000, were selected.
 Information on the request for proposal process is here.

-The first round of projects was selected in July 2012.
-Details on those projects are available here.
+The NITC program's first round of projects was selected in July 2012.
+A second round of projects was selected in November 2013.

 Final Research Reports